Kiryous/kibana/src/platform/plugins/shared/workflows_management/README.md

 ## Configuration ##
 By default, the plugin is disabled.
-To make the plugin work for you, in your kibana.dev.yml add this key:
+To make the plugin work for you, in your kibana.dev.yml add these keys:
 ```yml
 workflowsManagement.enabled: true
 workflowsExecutionEngine.enabled: true